reactjs/react.dev/content/docs/cdn-links.md

 To load a specific version of `react` and `react-dom`, replace `16` with the version number.

-If you use Bower, React is available via the `react` package.

 ### Why the `crossorigin` Attribute?

 If you serve React from a CDN, we recommend to keep the [`crossorigin`](https://developer.mozilla.org/en-US/docs/Web/HTML/CORS_settings_attributes) attribute set: